-Intergenerational practice is defined by Generations Working Together as follows:
+Intergenerational practice was defined by the Beth Johnson Foundation in 2009 and Generations Working Together follow the same definition of:

-"Intergenerational practice aims to bring people together in purposeful, mutually beneficial activities which promote greater understanding and respect between generations and contribute to building more cohesive communities."
+"Intergenerational practice aims to bring people together in purposeful, mutually beneficial activities which promote greater understanding and respect between generations and contribute to building more cohesive communities.
+Intergenerational practice is inclusive, building on the positive resources that the younger and older have to offer each other and those around them."